-Anne Honeyman Interview: Fragility, fluidity & structure
+Anne Honeyman: Fragility, fluidity & structure

 Yorkshire based artist Anne Honeyman’s multi-disciplined technique specialises in free machine embroidery.
 She also draws upon a wide range of other skills including paper making, felting, hand embroidery, dyeing and metalwork.
 Themes explored within Anne’s work include the natural environment and man’s impact on it.